The Patron Project Enables You to buy Your pet Food From Your Favourite Animal Charity…

 As you know, more and more pet food is now being sold online including up to 50% of the more premium dry pet foods and higher again for raw dog food.
 Depressingly, Amazon is now the worlds biggest mover of pet food, taking 20% of the online market already and growing rapidly.

-Buying Online Often Means Money Leaving the Community…
+Until Now, Buying Online Often Meant Money Leaving the Community…

 But remember that every time you buy pet food from Amazon or simply a different country and don’t buy it locally, you are taking all the profit from that sale out of your community and sending it elsewhere.
 There is an economic principle called the Multiplier Effect which states that for every €1 spent locally, 80% of it is reinvested into the local community, and 80% of that, and 80% of that etc. It means a €1 spent locally is actually worth a lot more than you think.